NOAA-EMC/global-workflow/README.md

 git checkout feature/coupled-crow
-git submodule update --init --recursive     #Update submodules cd sorc sh checkout.sh -c                           #Check out forecast model with COUPLED=YES
+git submodule update --init --recursive     #Update submodules cd sorc sh checkout.sh -a                           #Check out forecast model with active aerosols
 ```
 ## Compile code needed to run prototype and link fixed files and executable programs:
 ```
-sh build_all.sh -c           #This command will build only execs for coupled
+sh build_all.sh -c           #This command will build only execs for coupled and aerosol-enabled model

-To link fixed files and executable programs for the coupled application:
+To link fixed files and executable programs for the coupled/aerosol application:
 On Hera:
 sh link_fv3gfs.sh emc hera coupled
 On Orion: